scala-native/scala-native/docs/contributing.md

 ## General workflow

-This the general workflow for contributing to Scala.js.
+This the general workflow for contributing to Scala Native.

 1. Make sure you have signed the
     [Scala CLA](http://typesafe.com/contribute/cla/scala).